aiborra11/crypto-scraper/README.md

 ### Notes
-Depending on the crypto, there might be a lot of data to collect, remember is data from the order book.
-Therefore, the script will need time and you might run into memory issues stopping the script.
+Depending on the crypto, there might be a lot of data to collect (remember is data from the order book).
+Therefore, the script will need time and you might run into memory issues that will stop the script.

-Feel free to reach me in case you need some help.
+Feel free to reach me in case you need some help. 💬

 ### Files

 **data:** Where the collected/processed data will be stored.
 You will save one .csv file per date in the desired frequency.
 The path should be in the previous location from the script.

-**source:** Folder containing the magic.
+**source:** Folder containing the scripts.

 **mainCSV:** Executable script to collect all the data from the orderbook starting at a specific date.
 We will carry on with some feature engineering and store it into a csv compressed as gzip file.
-When executing, we will only need to specify the cryptocurrency we are interested in (Bitcoin by default) and the date (by default is the first available.).
+When executing, we will only need to select the cryptocurrency we are interested and the date (by default is the first available.).

 **mainDB:** Executable script to collect all **raw** data from the orderbook starting at a specific date and automatically store it in a mongoDB (in my case I named it "xbt".
 When executing, we will only need to follow the steps according to our intentions: